Construction of a children’s hospital in the Ibb province

 A decision matrix proved a plot of land in Al-Qafr County to be the optimal location and all of the necessary preparations are underway to build the hospital at this location.
 This plot of land has already been entrusted to the organization by the inhabitants of the nearby village.
 Mr. Al Saidi, the chairman of the organization mentioned above, has received an assurance of the building plot.

-Our cost estimate for construction phase I, which is supported by 1.)
-Munich University of Applied Sciences, 2.) an experienced architect with expertise in international projects on the ground, and 3.) exchanges with another association active in healthcare in Yemen originally a cost framework of around 780,000 euros.
+We had our cost estimate for construction phase I, supported by 1.) the Munich University of Applied Sciences, 2.) an experienced architect with expertise in international projects on site, and 3.) exchanges with another association active in healthcare in Yemen originally a cost framework of around 780,000 euros.

 We are aiming to obtain the necessary medical equipment through donations from healthcare providers in Germany so that only the transport from Germany has to be organized. (see cost “Equipment”).
 For this reason, we are in contact with the German-Yemini Medical Association, which specialises in shipping medical supplies.